Closure#

 print("a and b are both non-zero with the same sign or a = b = 0")

-Advanced 3.4: Can you drive a car? (continued)#
+Advanced 3.4: Can You Drive a Car? (continued)#

 This is a continuation of the problem you solved in the Problem Solving section.
 Try writing a single boolean expression that is True if and only if the person can drive.
 In other words, your solution to the problem should resemble the code below, but you should replace condition with an appropriate boolean expression computed from the defined values.